 flour : Use all purpose flour or gluten free 1 to 1 baking flour.
 You can use oat flour, but the cookie will be crunchy not chewy.

-cocoa powder : For a oreo-cookie dark color use dutch cocoa; for a lighter chocolate color use regular cocoa.
+cocoa powder : For a oreo-cookie dark color use dutch cocoa; for a lighter chocolate color use regular processed cocoa powder.
 I used regular Hershey's cocoa here.

 baking soda : Needed to react with the sugar and lift the cookie.
 Do not use baking powder as it will not provide the needed reaction for chewy cookies.